reaperofchaos/GladeParrser/README.md

 # GladeParrser
 A tool that reads a Gtk Glade File and creates template C code that can be compiled to a GUI application. <br />
-The design of template c code is based off the main.c design patterns outlined in the GTK tutorials found at <a href="https://prognotes.net/gtk-glade-c-programming">Programmers Notes</a>
+The design of template c code is based off the main.c design patterns outlined in the GTK tutorials found at <a href="https://prognotes.net/gtk-glade-c-programming">Programmers Notes</a> <br />
-*Note I do not have any affliation with the above website.
+* Note I do not have any affliation with the above website.
 I have found it be useful in learning how to build GUI applications using GTK on Unix environments

 # Instructions
 ## Setup up the Development environment